dalebmisc/logseq-dale/pages/debian.md

 		          ready to go such as some email apps like geary and evolution.
 Also, for gmail accounts, the google drive location will show up in the file manager.
-		  # 4. Go to software application and install any updates under the updates tab
+		  # 4. Go to software application
+		  	# Remove apps you won't use
+		      # Install updates for apps and system, reboot if needed

 		  # 5. Install flatpak apps